-- Alpha-lipoic acid, 25 to 50 mg twice daily, for antioxidant support.
+- Alpha-lipoic acid, for antioxidant support.
 Can potentially interfere with some diabetes and cancer medications.
 Talk to your doctor.

-- Magnesium citrate, 200 to 400 mg daily, for heart health.
+- Magnesium citrate, for heart health.
 Make sure your doctor approves magnesium supplementation.
 Magnesium can potentially affect blood pressure and kidney function, among other problems, and can interact with many medications.

-- Coenzyme Q10 (CoQ10), 100 mg twice a day, for heart protection.
+- Coenzyme Q10 (CoQ10), for heart protection.
 CoQ10 can affect blood pressure and may decrease the effectiveness of blood-thinning medicines, such as warfarin (Coumadin).

-- Resveratrol (from red wine), 50 to 200 mg daily, to help decrease inflammation and for antioxidant effects.
+- Resveratrol (from red wine), to help decrease inflammation and for antioxidant effects.

-- L-arginine, 1 to 2 gm, 3 times daily, for blood vessel and immune support.
+- L-arginine, for blood vessel and immune support.
 Arginine may affect blood pressure and blood flow through organs and other tissues.
 Talk to your doctor.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day, when needed for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus), when needed for maintenance of gastrointestinal and immune health.
 Some acidophilus products may need refrigeration -- check labels carefully.
 People who are severely immune compromised, or who are taking immunosuppressive drugs, should speak with their physicians before taking probiotic supplements.

 - Garlic (Allium sativum), standardized extract, 400 mg, 2 to 3 times daily, for heart health.
 Garlic supplements may increase the effectiveness of certain blood-thinning medications, such as warfarin (Coumadin), and can interact with many medications, particularly some HIV medications and isoniazid (Nydrazid).
 Talk with your physician.